Route: 351, Glossop to Holmfirth

 ‘That’ll do it.
 Do you take contactless?’

-‘Cards?’ he chuckles, rummaging around underneath his dashboard for a payment machine, ‘I’ve never done those before.
+‘Cards?’ he says with a chuckle, rummaging beneath his dashboard for a payment machine.
+‘I’ve never done those before.
 Right then, let me figure this out.’

-While this exchange is going on, we pick up a stowaway in the shape of a bumble bee.
+While this exchange is going on, we pick up a stowaway in the shape of a bumblebee.
 He gamely headbutts the window beside the hiking couple before settling down on the wall beside the bus’s library.
 Oh yeah, the 351 has a mobile library on board as well, where a well-thumbed copy of Eric Clapton’s autobiography takes pride of place among the twenty or so volumes.
-I told you it was a bit different.
+I told you it was different.

 Although we’ve had plenty of rain this past few weeks, Torside Reservoir still hasn’t fully regenerated after last year’s merciless heatwave.
 We skim close to its banks and see temporary beaches which have been uncovered, magnolia sand leading down to the inviting but treacherous waters.